Our Curriculum vision aims to emded our vision to make a difference and change lives for the better.Ā

 The Formal Curriculum

-The formal curriculum is delivered through either a thematic approach or subject based, depending on the age range and ability.
+The formal curriculum is delivered through subject-specific lessons, tailored to the age range and ability of the students.

-Programmes of study are based on the National Curriculum and adapted where appropriate.
-Aspects of the semi-formal curriculum are embedded within the formal curriculum to support and develop learning in areas that are recognised a key challenges for our autistic learners.
-Particular reference is on the SCERTS® framework and the life skills curriculum.
+Programmes of study are based on the National Curriculum and adapted where appropriate.Ā Aspects of the semi-formal curriculum are embedded within the formal curriculum to support and develop learning in areas that are recognised as key challenges for our autistic learners.
+Particular reference is on the SCERTSĀ® framework and the life skills curriculum.

 Modern Foreign Languages/Cultural Studies